A look at candidates signed up for Louisiana’s Oct. ballot

 GOVERNOR:

-Ralph Abraham, R-Rayville; John Bel Edwards (incumbent), D-Roseland; Patrick "Live Wire" Landry, R-New Orleans; and Eddie Rispone, R-Baton Rouge.
+Ralph Abraham, R-Rayville; Oscar "Omar" Dantzler, D-Hammond; John Bel Edwards (incumbent), D-Roseland; Patrick "Live Wire" Landry, R-New Orleans; and Eddie Rispone, R-Baton Rouge.

 LIEUTENANT GOVERNOR: